-If staff or caregivers prevent or attempt to prevent visitors from spending time alone with their loved ones, this is a red flag as well.
+Staff or caregivers preventing or attempting to prevent visitors from spending time alone with their loved ones is another red flag.

-Any sexual contact with a nursing home resident who does not give consent to that activity is an act of abuse.
-While this type of abuse can involve physical acts, forcing a person to watch explicit videos or undress is also considered abuse.
+Forced sexual contact with a nursing home resident is an act of abuse.
+While this type of abuse can involve physical acts, forcing a person to watch explicit videos or undress is also abusive.

-Emotionally mistreating a nursing home resident is an act of abuse.
-For example, staff members may intimidate, humiliate, or mock those under their care.
-If the attendant continuously blames and berates a resident for things out of the resident’s control, such as incontinence, the attendant may be guilty of abuse.
+Staff members may carry out emotional abuse by intimidating, humiliating, or mocking those under their care.
+Continuously blaming and berating a resident for things out of the resident’s control, such as incontinence, are also examples of emotional abuse.

-Though emotional abuse is more difficult to detect than physical, certain behaviors, such as rocking, mumbling, constant agitation, or mood changes are some more common symptoms.
+Emotional abuse can be more challenging to detect than physical abuse, but behaviors such as rocking, mumbling, constant agitation, or mood changes are common symptoms.

-Financial exploitation is a common form of nursing home abuse.
-Residents are vulnerable to theft of their belongings or identities, forgery, and misuse of their checks or credit cards.
+Residents are vulnerable to financial exploitation, which can include theft of their belongings or identities, forgery, and misuse of their checks or credit cards.

-Signs of this type of abuse include large withdrawals from your loved one’s account or missing personal items or cash, unpaid bills, or charges for unnecessary services or items.
-Also, be on the lookout for changes to your loved one’s will or power of attorney.
+Signs of this type of abuse include large bank account withdrawals, missing personal items or cash, unpaid bills, or charges for unnecessary services or items.
+Also, keep an eye out for changes to your loved one’s will or power of attorney.
 Abusive attendants or facility managers can coerce or intimidate residents into making these changes.

-Elderly residents do not suspect those caring for them to commit fraud against them, and yet it happens all too often in nursing homes.
-Unethical doctors, nurses, or other caregivers may overcharge or “double-bill” residents for care or recommend unnecessary, even fraudulent, treatments for medical conditions.
+Nursing home residents do not suspect those caring for them to commit fraud against them, but it happens.
+Unethical doctors, nurses, or other caregivers may overcharge or “double bill” residents for care or recommend unnecessary, even fraudulent, treatments for medical conditions.
 They may charge for services not actually provided or receive “kickbacks” for referring patients to other healthcare providers.

 Nursing Home Neglect